OsitaNduka/Challenge-5-Password-Generator/README.md

 ## Description

 This is the password generator.
 I created the password generator that an employee can use to generate a random password.
 It was created using Html, CSS and JavaScript (dynamic/interactive).
-When the button is clicked, it will prompt the user to select the length of the password, which must be at least ten characters but not more than sixty four.
+When the button is clicked, it will prompts the user to select the length of the password, which must be at least ten characters but not more than sixty four.

 When this is done, it will continue to prompt the user to select whether the user will want numbers, lowercase, uppercase or special character in the password.